DJWoodZ/Arduino-Modbus-Controller/README.md

 ### Building for Production

-To build your project for production, use:
+To build the project for production, use:

 #### NPM Example